 One of the underlying principles, Minimum Viable Product (MVP), is a change-inherent concept that, ironically, has always been embedded in Anne’s instinctive approach to defining products and services.
 It is customer-centric and sets the stage from the beginning to expect change.

-Also, combining Lean and Agile – both aligned with Value definition and Delivery – is a natural fit.
+Also, combining Lean and Agile — both aligned with Value definition and Delivery — is a natural fit (Lean Six Sigma).
 It is not one or the other.
+The combination integrates Six Sigma and Lean principles to create a lighter weight methodology.
+Learn more about the benefits of Lean Six Sigma →

 Key concepts aligned with Lean Startup: